Keorth/testGitHub/README.md

 # testGitHub

-trainning for use of GitHub
+this project is a training for learn how to use GitHub